This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 You can even camp here, with no power or water supply, and the nearby snorkeling in the lagoon is brilliant.

 I’m adding Airlie Beach to the mix not because the actual beach itself is out of this world, it’s still a picturesque beach to relax on, but Airlie Beach the town has a lot going for it as a destination I can see us returning to time and time again.

-When you can’t swim in the beach due to stinger season (November to May) there’s an awesome man-made lagoon on the foreshore perfect for families, plus with nearby playgrounds and plenty of cafes, bars and pubs lining the strip and a ton of accommodation choices from backpackers to 5 star it offers the complete package.
+When you can’t swim at the beach due to stinger season (November to May) there’s an awesome man-made lagoon on the foreshore perfect for families, plus with nearby playgrounds and plenty of cafes, bars, and pubs lining the strip and a ton of accommodation choices from backpackers to 5 star it offers the complete package.